 |Eligibility:||Applicant must be indigenous (including Native American, Alaska Native, Native Hawaiian, or Pacific Islander);

 an active member of NNABA, a regional American Indian Bar Association, or the National Native American Law Students Association;

-be registered to take a State Bar Examination in July 2020 or February 2020/1.
+intend to take a state bar examination in July 2021 or February 2022.